Pollora/colt/README.md

 ### From config (Laravel)

-You can map all shortcodes you want inside the `config/corcel.php` file, under the `'shortcodes'` key.
-In this case you should create your own class that `implements` the `Corcel\Shortcode` interface, that requires a `render()` method:
+You can map all shortcodes you want inside the `config/colt.php` file, under the `'shortcodes'` key.
+In this case you should create your own class that `implements` the `Colt\Colt\Shortcode` interface, that requires a `render()` method:

 ```php
 'shortcodes' => [